abbi-gaurav/ci-cd-kyma/README.md

 - All necessary configurations are also applied
 - My Source control (e.g Git) to be source of truth for all my deployments.

-Below is a sample flow using Github actions (which can be easily replaced by any other similiar service such as Jenkins)
+Below is a example flow using Github actions (which can be easily replaced by any other similar service such as Jenkins)

 ## Developer CI CD Flow